Southern New England-Mid Atlantic Yellowtail Flounder

 # eventually change to allow multiple fishing fleets similar to multiple indices - only using 1 fishing fleet for now

-# NOTE: FIMS assumes SSB calculated at the start of the year, so need to adjust ASAP to do so as well for now, need to make timing of SSB calculation part of FIMS later
+# NOTE: FIMS assumes SB calculated at the start of the year, so need to adjust ASAP to do so as well for now, need to make timing of SSB calculation part of FIMS later

 # NOTE: for now tricking FIMS into thinking age 0 is age 1, so need to adjust A50 for maturity because FIMS calculations use ages 0-5+ instead of 1-6